vincenzocivale/prova/Esercitazione_2/README.md

 - **[`Policy`](src/cartpole/models.py)**: A feed-forward network with two hidden layers (128 units each), outputting logits over the two possible actions.
 - **[`ValueNetwork`](src/cartpole/models.py)**: A similarly structured network that outputs a single scalar value representing the estimated value of the state.

-- **Policy Network**: A feed-forward network with two hidden layers (128 units each), outputting logits over the two possible actions.
-- **Value Network**: A similarly structured network that outputs a single scalar value representing the estimated value of the state.

 ```python
 # Network architectures from src/cartpole/models.py